Kiranendra/django-demo/README.md

 						print(form.error_messages[msg])

 			form = UserCreationForm
-			return render(request,
+			return render(request, template_name="home/register.html", context={"form": form})
-							  template_name="home/register.html",
-							  context={"form": form}
-						 )

     *Same usernames must not be given.
 Passwords can be duplicated.
-To check your entered passwords if you are stuck:
+To check your entered passwords if you are stuck use the following statements while getting the input from the form in the `POST` method:

 		print(request.POST['password1'])
         	print(request.POST['password2'])

     *Passwords can be printed to the server console and also username.
 Also check users in admin page so that you find a way to register.